develprr/metamatic-router/README.md

 ## Introduction

-The Metamatic Router is a simple router component installed on top of the core [Metamatic State Manager](https://www.npmjs.com/package/metamatic) framework.
+The Metamatic™ Router is a simple router component installed on top of the core [Metamatic™ State Manager](https://www.npmjs.com/package/metamatic) framework.

-When you use Metamatic state manager framework you can use any router library available around the Internet.
-But some of those solutions require you to wrap your app's root component with some clumpy "Routing Provider" components before you can implement routing.
+When you use Metamatic™ State Manager framework you can use any router library available around the Internet.
+But some of those solutions require you to wrap your app's root component with some clumpy "Router" tags before you can implement routing.
 Or if you want to programmatically soft-redirect your app to a certain sub-url then you may need to wrap your redirecting component inside some obscure wrapper again, possibly breaking your code's otherwise sleek and clean syntax.

-For this reason, Metamatic provides a simple out-of-the-box routing feature.
+For this reason, Metamatic Systems Ltd provides a simple out-of-the-box routing library.
 It may be a viable alternative to some external routing libraries.
 This depends of course on your use case.

 *[<- Back to contents](#contents)*